 A full breakdown of the courses you will take in the flight science program is available here.
 The courses include a stipulated number of flight or simulator hours and lead to the Private and Commercial Certificates and the Instrument and Multi-engine ratings.

-To support its instructional efforts, the Aviation Science department maintains a varied fleet of aircraft, including Aerospatiale Tampicos for primary and instrument training and Piper Seminoles for commercial and multi-engine training; students also take advantage of a repertoire of Frasca flight training devices (fixed simulators) for simulation training.
+To support its instructional efforts, the Aviation Science department maintains a varied fleet of aircraft, including nine Diamond DA-20 for primary training, two Piper Arrow's for advanced single engine training, and two Seminole PA44 for multi-engine training.
+Students also take advantage of a repertoire of Frasca flight training devices (fixed simulators) for simulation training.